-- Get help with your kids: An estimated 19% of adult learners also have children to care for.
+- Get help with your kids: An estimated 3.8 million adult learners also have children to care for.
 If you fall into this category, you know how hard it can be to find downtime.
 Getting some help with your kids from family members or friends for even a few hours a week can give you some much-needed time to focus on your coursework.

 - Manage your time wisely: Time management is going to be your best friend when returning to college while holding onto your full-time job.
 Instead of trying to manage different schedules, it’s helpful to combine all of your appointments, classes, and deadlines into one calendar to avoid conflicts.

 - Keep your school and work life separate: It might take some practice but keeping your work and school life separate can help keep stress and anxiety low.
 When you’re at school, give all of your attention and energy in order to make the most of the opportunity.

 The C2C difference